Free LinkedIn Message Template Generator

 The actual tool should not start by asking users to write a full prompt.
 That makes the generator feel like another blank page.
 A better flow is simple: first understand the sender's business, then let the user choose the message situation and call to action.

 Step 1.
-Enter the website
+Enter Website

 The website is the best first input because it gives the tool business context before it writes.
 From the site, the tool can infer what the company sells, who it serves, how it positions the offer, which proof points matter, and what language already feels native to the brand.